- Employment Law Guide

 The FLSA does not contain any specific reporting requirements; however, the above referenced records must be open for inspection by the Wage and Hour Division’s representatives, who may ask the employer to make extensions, computations, or transcriptions.
 The records may be kept at the place of employment or in a central records office.

-The Act prohibits the interstate shipment of goods produced in violation of the child labor provisions.
+The child labor “hot goods” provision of the Act prohibits the shipment or delivery of goods in interstate commerce that were produced in or about an establishment where a child labor violation occurred in the past 30 days.
 It is also a violation of the Act to fire or in any other manner discriminate against an employee for filing a complaint or for participating in a legal proceeding under the Act.

-Employers are subject to a civil money penalty of up to $11,000 per worker for each violation of the child labor provisions.
-In addition, employers are subject to a civil money penalty of $50,000 for each violation occurring after May 20, 2008, that causes the death or serious injury of any minor employee—such penalties may be doubled, up to $100,000, when the violations are determined to be willful or repeated.
+Employers are subject to a civil money penalty per worker for each violation of the child labor provisions.
+In addition, employers are subject to a civil money penalty for each violation occurring after May 20, 2008, that causes the death or serious injury of any minor employee—such penalties may be doubled, when the violations are determined to be willful or repeated.
 When a civil money penalty is assessed, employers have the right to file an exception to the determination within 15 days of receipt of the notice of such penalty.
 When an exception is filed, it is referred to an Administrative Law Judge for a hearing and determination as to whether the penalty is appropriate.
-Either party may appeal the decision of the Administrative Law Judge to the Secretary of Labor.
+Either party may appeal the decision of the Administrative Law Judge to the Department of Labor’s Administrative Review Board.
 If an exception is not filed within the 15 days, the penalty becomes final.

 The Act also provides for a criminal fine of up to $10,000 upon conviction for a willful violation.
 For a second conviction for a willful violation, the Act provides for a fine of not more than $10,000 and imprisonment for up to six months, or both.
 The Secretary may also bring suit to obtain injunctions to restrain persons from violating the Act.